-These two plans are in preparation at the time of writing this Feasibility Study Update.
-The completed plans will be submitted to the DFO for its review.
+These two plans were completed and submitted for comments, which resulted in considering some other options for providing the required fisheries habitat compensation.
+Snapper Creek on Highway 37 has two culverts which appear to act as major fish barriers for any fish habitat upstream of the culverts.
+The fisheries habitat compensation plan consists of replacing these two culverts by a single clear span bridge.
+This plan has evolved with joint consultation with the local Tahltan First Nation and has also been agreed to by the Ministry of Transportation and Infrastructure (MoTI).
+The FHCP has been submitted to the DFO for its review.
 The DFO will consult with the local First Nations as part of its review.
 If the DFO is satisfied, it will recommend to Environment Canada that Environment Canada initiate the Schedule 2 Designation Process so that Tailings Impoundment Area can be designated as a Tailing Impoundment Area (TIA) under the Metal Mines Effluent Regulations (MMER).